Oxford Union: 2023: Kathleen Stock

 In April 2023, the union invited the gender-critical feminist philosopher Kathleen Stock.
 The invitation was met with criticism from the Oxford University LGBTQ+ Society and the student union, who alleged Stock's views were transphobic and called upon the union to rescind the invitation.
 The union declined to disinvite Stock, saying in a statement that members would have the 'opportunity to respectfully engage and challenge' Stock.
 Letters both in support and in opposition to Stock's talk were published in national publications, signed by academics and students, and prompted intervention from prime minister Rishi Sunak, who told the Telegraph that 'University should be an environment where debate is supported, not stifled.
-We mustn’t allow a small but vocal few to shut down discussion.
+We mustn't allow a small but vocal few to shut down discussion.
 Kathleen Stock's invitation to the Oxford Union should stand'.
 Over a hundred protestors gathered outside the buildings on the day.
 The event went ahead, but shortly after it started, a protestor glued themselves to the floor of the union's debating chamber before subsequently being removed by police.

 2024: Allegations of institutional racism

 In June 2024, an election tribunal disqualified Ebrahim Osman Mowafy, who had been elected as the first Arab President of the Oxford Union in March 2024, from the post of president-elect.
 Mowafy was the third President of the Union—and fifth officer—to be removed from elected office within 18 months.
 The next day, two letters were sent to the union's trustees and senior officers, signed by the majority of the governing body and all of the non-white ex-presidents in statu pupillari.
-These alleged that the society's disciplinary procedures were "opaque", "compromised" and had been repeatedly “disproportionately targeting individuals from non-traditional backgrounds”, as well as reporting that the tribunal's clerk, the acting returning officer, had been overheard making explicitly Islamophobic remarks both in reference to the defendant and more broadly, Muslim women.
+These alleged that the society's disciplinary procedures were "opaque", "compromised" and had been repeatedly "disproportionately targeting individuals from non-traditional backgrounds", as well as reporting that the tribunal's clerk, the acting returning officer, had been overheard making explicitly Islamophobic remarks both in reference to the defendant and more broadly, Muslim women.
 Three of the society's committees, including its largest committee and the standing committee, passed motions declaring the union to be "institutionally racist", as well as the governing body passing a motion of no confidence in the incumbent returning officer.
-On the 30th of June an Appellate Board reinstated Mowafy, who went on to serve as president for Michaelmas Term 2024.
-In his term, Mowafy would go on to preside over the historic and controverical Kashmir independence and Israeli genocide debates.
+On 30 June an Appellate Board reinstated Mowafy, who went on to serve as president for Michaelmas Term 2024.
+In his term, Mowafy would go on to preside over the historic and controversial Kashmir independence and Israeli genocide debates.